fattard/FlagsEditorEXPlugin/README.md

 ## Setup Instructions
 - Download the plugin from the latest release [here](https://github.com/fattard/FlagsEditorEXPlugin/releases/latest).
 - Extract and unblock them in Windows' Properties Menu.
-- Put them in the *plugins* folder that is in the same directory as the PKHeX program path.
+- Put them in the *plugins* folder that is in the same folder as the PKHeX program path.
+- If the *plugins* folder does not exist, create a new one, all lowercase letters.
 - Check for more instructions examples if you have trouble: [Manually Installing PKHeX Plugins](https://github.com/architdate/PKHeX-Plugins/wiki/Installing-PKHeX-Plugins#manual-installation-or-installing-older-releases).

 ## Actions

+**Note: The lists may contain unused data, which will be filtered out later, as documentation on the flags progresses.**

 ### Dump all Flags

 This action will export the entire flag database with the current flag states (True/False) and event work values, with additional description (when available).
 This action is mainly for researching flag states and diffing previous/current states to discover and document the flag usages, that will be added as human readable information.
-The exported file will contains the name *flags_dump_VERSION.txt* that will be created alongside the PKHeX program path.

 ### Edit Flags